wdouglascampbell/secure-macos-scripts/README.md

 ### ```u2a-pre-update-prep.command``` (use only for **EXTREME** configurations)

 This script is used to grant the current user privileges to unlock FileVault.
 This is needed for performing system updates.
-After system updates are completed the u2b-post-update-cleanup.command script should then be run to restore the system to a secure state.
+After system updates are completed the ```u2b-post-update-cleanup.command``` script should then be run to restore the system to a secure state.
+Some other system tasks may also require this script to be run in order to work.
+Generally, this script may need to be run if you are prompted for the current user password and after entering it the system fails to proceed with performing the authorized task.
+This script also may need to be run if you are prompted for the preboot password when performing a system task so that instead the system will prompt you for the current user password for authorization.

 1. Double-click the script ```u2a-pre-update-prep.command```.
 2. If you are prompted with a dialog asking for permission to allow "Terminal" access to the files in the folder containing the script, click OK.